1:25 pm

 During the plea hearing, McCourt, nephew of Val Perez, Mason City, admitted helping Perez break down and repackage for resale controlled substances that were shipped from Arizona to Mason City, the report said.

-McCourt faces up to 40 years in prison, without the possibility of parole, winkkisswink fine of up to $2 million and a mandatory special assessment of $100.
+McCourt faces up to 40 years in prison, without the possibility of parole, fine of up to $2 million and a mandatory special assessment of $100.

 In an indictment filed on Dec.
 11, 1998, McCourt, Val Perez, and Jesus Navarro, Tucson, Ariz., were charged with conspiracy to distribute methamphetamine, marijuana and cocaine between 1996 and 1998 by using a distribution network between Iowa, Arizona and Mexico.